MeadowlarkDAW/Dropseed/README.md

 # dropseed
-The DAW audio graph engine used in Meadowlark (placeholder)
+The DAW audio graph engine used in Meadowlark

 (WIP)